Quartz/bad-data-guide/README.md

 ### An index masks underlying variation

-Analysts who want to follow the trend of an issue often create indices of various values that they can track.
+Analysts who want to follow the trend of an issue often create indices of various values to track progress.
 There is nothing intrinsically wrong with using an index.
 They can have great explanatory power.
 However, it's important to be cautious of indices that combine disparate measures.

 For example, the United Nations [Gender Inequality Index](p.org/en/content/gender-inequality-index-gii) combines several measures related to women's progress toward equality.
 One of the measures used in the GII is "representation of women in parliament".
 Two countries in the world have law's mandating gender representation in their parliaments: China and Pakistan.
 As a result these two countries perform far better in the index than countries that are similar in all other ways.
-Is this right?
-Maybe so, but it certainly isn't obvious.
+Is this fair?
+It doesn't really matter, because it is confusing to anyone who doesn't know about this factor.
 The GII and similar indices should always be used with careful analysis to ensure their underlying variables don't swing the index in unexpected ways.

 ### Results have been p-hacked